msg-byu/autoGR/README.md

 * [Optimal Meshes](https://journals.aps.org/prb/abstract/10.1103/PhysRevB.45.13891) by Moreno and Soler
 * [K-point Server](https://journals.aps.org/prb/abstract/10.1103/PhysRevB.93.155109) by Wisesa, McGill and Mueller.

-The algorithm works for all crystal classes, but it can fail occasionally when the user-provided structural information is "sloppy", resulting in finite precision errors.
+The algorithm works for all crystal classes, but it can fail occasionally when the user-provided structural information is "sloppy", resulting in large finite precision errors.
 An update that will fix this known issue is being developed.

 ## Compiling the code